biocsuwb/EnsembleFS-package/README.md

 ## Notes:
 - ***to install the EnsembleFS package in your R environment, make sure you have Java installed (rJava R package);***
 - ***to accelerate processing by using a CUDA GPU, the EnsembleFS package must be compiled with CUDA (set the MDFS-2D parameter: use.cuda = TRUE).***

+## Example data sets
+The RNA-sequencing data of tumor-adjacent normal tissues of lung adenocarcinoma cancer patients from The Cancer Genome Atlas database ([TCGA](https://www.cancer.gov/tcga)) was used.
+The preprocessing of data involved standard steps for RNA-Seq data.
+The log2 transformation was performed.
+Features with zero and near-zero (1%) variance across patients were removed.
+After preprocessing, the primary dataset contains 574 samples (59 normal and 515 tumors) described with 20172 differentially expressed genes (DEGs).
+This dataset includes highly correlated features, and the number of cancer samples is roughly ten times more than normal samples.
+For testing purposes, the number of molecular markers was limited to 2000 DEGs ranked by the highest difference in the gene expression level between tumor and normal tissues ([exampleData_TCGA_LUAD_2000.csv](https://github.com/biocsuwb/EnsembleFS-package/tree/main/data)).

 ## Example 1 - individual feature selection